ISSUIUC/RASC-AL22/README.md

 This repository includes code for multiple different functions:
   1. A Rodwell model that outputs depth, diameter, required thermal power, etc for Rodwells
-  2. A PANDAS parser that sorts and plots the outputs of the Rodwell model
+  2. A data parser that sorts and plots the outputs of the Rodwell model
   3. A thermal model to calculate heat loss in pipes
   4. A costs analysis calculator